-A student may petition to have previous substandard work (Ds and Fs) earned at Folsom Lake College discounted.
-Courses and grades which no longer reflect a student’s current educational objective and current level of academic success may upon petition be discounted in the computation of the grade point average (Title 5, Section 55046).
+A student may petition to have previous sub-standard grades (a D or F) earned at Sacramento City College discounted.
+Courses and grades which no longer reflect a student's current educational objective and current level of academic success may upon petition be discounted in the computation of the grade point average (Title 5, Section 55046).
 The following conditions must apply:

 - A minimum of twelve (12) consecutive months shall have elapsed since the end of the semester or summer session in which the work to be alleviated was recorded; and a minimum of twelve (12) semester units (or its equivalent) with a grade of C or Pass/Credit or better shall have been attained.
 The coursework must have been completed at a regionally accredited college.

 - Current educational objectives must be discussed with a counselor and the counselor's recommendation must be included on the petition.

 - No more than thirty (30) units of substandard grades may be discounted.

 - Under no circumstances may course work be discounted if it was used to fulfill requirements for a degree or certificate that has been awarded.

 - All grades remain on the permanent record and transcript of grades.
 However, a proper notation on the transcript will indicate the specific grades that were discounted from the grade point average.